madetech/handbook/team-norms/development_practices.md

  - Don't be scared to speak to the customer
  - Involve any other specialists that might be available to you

-## Document the decision making process using ADR
+## Document the decision making process using ADRs

+ADR's are just a formal ways of documenting the decision making process.
+(ADR stands for Architecture Decision Record)

+For a full write up see [Michael Nygard's blog post on the topic](https://web.archive.org/web/20190430063238/http://thinkrelevance.com/blog/2011/11/15/documenting-architecture-decisions).

 Software design choices should be recorded using ADR's in our Architecture decision [git repository.](https://github.com/madetech/architecture-decision-log)